Ainaganiu/House-Price-Prediction-in-Nigeria/README.md

 The objective of this hackathon is to create a powerful and accurate predictive model that can estimate the prices of houses in Nigeria.

 #DSN and Microsoft Skills for Job Hackathon
-The objective of the challenge is to predict the price (Amount (Million Naira) the company should sell a car based on the available data
+The objective of the challenge is to predict the price (Amount (Million Naira) the company should sell a house based on the available data

 ID
 Location